-Hair loss can be caused by a fungus, psoriasis, or dandruff (seborrheic dermatitis).
+Hair loss can be caused by -

 In women with PCOS (polycystic ovarian syndrome), high levels of androgens (male hormones) in the body may cause hair loss.
 DHT (dihydrotestosterone), more abundant in men, is created from a combination of testosterone and 5-alpha-reductase enzymes.
 DHT can bind to hair follicle sites, accelerate the natural hair growth cycle, and cause hair to go into resting (catagen) sooner causing thinning hair with each cycle.

-Because of an imbalance between estrogen and testosterone due to declining estrogen levels, thinning hair and accelerated hair loss is common in women during menopause.
+Because of an imbalance between estrogen and testosterone due to declining estrogen levels, thinning hair and accelerated hair loss are common in women during menopause.
 Hair on certain areas of the head that is more sensitive to androgen hormones like DHT (associated with male pattern baldness) may thin or fall out.

 Certain contraceptive pills can cause or worsen hair loss.
 This is down to the sensitivity of your hair follicles and your genetic predisposition.

 Vitamin C deficiency can cause dry, brittle hair and also hair loss as it can lead to anaemia

 Iron deficiency anaemia is caused by low numbers of red blood cells (haemoglobin).
 It usually occurs if your diet lacks iron-rich foods, or you aren’t absorbing it correctly.

 The Platelet Rich Plasma (PRP) commonly used in hair restoration is “autologous,” meaning that it is derived from the patient’s own blood.
 To obtain PRP, a patient’s blood drawn and then is spun in a centrifuge to separate the solid from liquid components.